 Resistance Band Lying Leg Press

 The Resistance Band Lying Leg Press is a lower-body compound exercise performed on the floor using a resistance band anchored around the feet.
-It replaces machine loading with elastic resistance, allowing leg press mechanics without gym equipment while keeping the body fully supported.
+It replicates leg press mechanics without gym equipment while keeping the body fully supported.
+Variable resistance from elastic bands increases muscle activation as the band stretches, promoting continuous tension through the entire pressing motion (Heelas et al., 2021).

 - Lie flat on your back with your knees bent and both legs elevated, positioning the resistance band securely around the soles of your feet with the other end anchored behind you.